gaganjoshi-dev/iOS-Interview-Assignments/README.md

 # Interview-Assignments
-This Repo is the track of assignment I was given in interview processes
+This repo tracks the assignments I was given in interview processes.